5 Challenges Facing the Oil and Gas Industry

 Oil and gas companies often operate in a challenging risk environment.
 Financial risks, such as higher costs and fluctuating energy prices, together with safety concerns and other ongoing factors have the potential to impact a company’s bottom line.
 Identifying industry challenges and having an effective risk management program in place to address them can help minimize exposures and keep your company ahead of market changes.
 Below are five significant challenges facing the oil and gas industry today.

-1. Litigation Trends
+1. Litigation trends

 Illustration of a balancing scale.